NikKowPHP/social-brain/chapters/chapter-1.md

 3.  **Log the Intervention:** Did you use The Conductor's Breath?
 What was the immediate effect on the physical sensation?
 (Note: The goal is to collect data, not achieve perfect calm.
 Even if you still felt hijacked, what did you notice?)
 4.  **Path to Adaptive:** How could mastering The Conductor's Breath help you strengthen your least-dominant brain profile?

 **Join the Orchestra:** What was your hijack 'tell'?
 You might be surprised how many other Conductors share the same physical response.
-Share your experience and learn from others at [AuthorWebsite.com/community/chapter-1].
+This is a common topic of discussion in the community.
 ---
 ### **Dashboard Update**